 '''

-x-siemens-rtp-stats = "X-Siemens-RTP-stats" COLON xsiemens-rtp-stats-params
+x-siemens-rtp-stats = "X-Siemens-RTP-stats" COLON x-siemensrtp-stats-params

-x-siemens-rtp-stats-params = x-siemens-rtp-stats-param
+x-siemens-rtp-stats-params = x-siemens-rtp-stats-param (","

-("," x-siemens-rtp-stats-param)
+x-siemens-rtp-stats-param)

-X-siemens-rtp-stats-param = tb / te / ipl / ... / os / or
+X-siemens-rtp-stats-param = tb / te / ipl / ... / os / or /

-/ generic-param
+generic-param

 '''

 The generic-param RFC 3261 parameter allows for the specification of additional parameters in the future.
 One particular future enhancement might be a parameter to identify a particular medium in the context of a call with multiple RTP-based media (e.g., audio, main video, presentation video), based on the principle of one X-Siemens-RTP-stats header field per medium.
-In the absence of any parameter identifying a particular medium, in the absence of any parameter identifying a particular medium the header field applies to the first or sole audio stream identified in SDP.
+In the absence of any parameter identifying a particular medium the header field applies to the first or sole audio stream identified in SDP.